US rule would limit methane leaks from public lands drilling - Local News 8

 “This proposed rule will bring our regulations in line with technological advances that industry has made in the decades since the BLM’s rules were first put in place, while providing a fair return to taxpayers,” Interior Secretary Deb Haaland said in a statement.

 Venting and flaring activity from oil and gas production on public lands has significantly increased in recent decades.
-Between 2010 and 2020, total volumes of natural gas lost to venting and flaring on federal and tribal lands averaged about 86.8 billion cubic feet per year — enough to serve roughly 1.3 million homes, officials said.
-The figure represents a sharp increase from an annual average of 15 billion cubic feet lost to venting and flaring in the 1990s.
+Between 2010 and 2020, total volumes of natural gas lost to venting and flaring on federal and tribal lands averaged about 44.2 billion cubic feet per year — enough to serve roughly 675,000 homes, Interior said.
+The figure represents a sharp increase from an annual average of 11 billion cubic feet lost to venting and flaring in the 1990s.

 “No one likes to waste natural resources from our public lands,” said BLM Director Tracy Stone-Manning.
 She called the draft rule a common-sense, environmentally responsible solution to address the damage that wasted natural gas causes.
-The rule “puts the American taxpayer first and ensures producers pay appropriate royalties,” she said.
+The rule “puts the American taxpayer first and ensures producers pay appropriate royalties” for natural gas flaring, she said.

 Interior had previously announced a rule to restrict methane emissions under former President Barack Obama.
 The plan was challenged in court and later weakened under former President Donald Trump.
 Competing court rulings blocked enforcement of the Trump and Obama-era rules, leading the agency to revert to rules developed more than 40 years ago.